huggingface/community-events/jax-controlnet-sprint/README.md

     This should give you a link to a website, where you can authenticate your gmail account.

-5. Finally, you can ssh into the TPU VM!
+5. Finally, you can establish an SSH tunnel into the TPU VM!
 Please run the following command by setting`--zone` to `us-central2-b` and to the TPU name also sent to you via email from the Hugging Face team.

     ```bash
     $ gcloud alpha compute tpus tpu-vm ssh <tpu-name> --zone <zone> --project hf-flax
     ```

-This should ssh you into the TPU VM!
+This should establish an SSH tunnel into the TPU VM!

 > 💡 Note: The TPU VMs are already attached to persistent storage drives (of 3 TB).
 This will be helpful in case your team wants to perform training on a large dataset locally.
 The disk name of the storage drive should also be present in the email you received.
 Follow [this section](https://github.com/huggingface/community-events/tree/main/jax-controlnet-sprint#mount-a-disk) for more details.